plumi/collective.transcode.daemon/README.txt

-listen_host=locahost #ip or hostname to listen listen_port=8888     #port to use videofolder=videos   #path of folder where transcoded videos are stored
+listen_host=locahost #ip or hostname to listen listen_port=8888     #port to use videofolder=transcoded   #path of folder where transcoded videos are stored

 How can I change the quality and format of the transcoded files